 - Andasibe-Mantadia National Park (3.5 hour-drive from Tana): Andasibe is a lush rainforest located in the Alaotra Mangoro region.
 It is “a protected area composed by Mantadia and the Analamazaotra Special Reserve.
 Andasibe Mantadia Park is home to 108 bird species, 114 lemur species, 84 amphibian species and 51 reptile species, including Boa manditra.
 Mantadia is also a refuge for orchids, endemic plants of Madagascar.
 There are a hundred species of orchid to admire all year!
 Andasibe is also known for its beautiful waterfalls and the famous Indri Indri, the largest lemur in Madagascar that you can observe at any time of the year (Source: voyage-madagascar.org).
 One interesting thing to know about this park is that there are important rivers for electricity production.
 This park is worth the trip if you have a bit of time.
-You can visit their website at: http://www.parcs-madagascar.com/aire-protégée/parc-national-mantadia
+Visit their website.

 Nahampoana Reserve, Fort Dauphin (or “Tolagnaro” in Malagasy)

 This month of June, I had the opportunity to go with a friend of mine to Fort-Dauphin (or “Taolagnaro” or “Tôlanaro” in Malagasy), a city located on the southeast coast of Madagascar.

 We visited the Nahampoana Reserve, a 50-acre patch of land with a few species of lemurs including the Lemur Catta, the Sifaka, the Fulvus Colarus, the Brown Lemur and the Bamboo Lemur.